P.I. House of Johnson-Roma-Rus’P.I. Casa di Johnson-Roma-Rus’П.И. Дом Джонсонов-Романо-Русских

 This gallery offers a glimpse into the lives and work of the House's members, highlighting key moments in their diplomatic, religious, and humanitarian endeavors.
 From fostering global alliances to advancing social causes, these images illustrate our mission to promote peace, faith, and unity and to preserve our history and traditions.
 Join us as we explore significant milestones that reflect our unwavering commitment to leadership, service, and global collaboration.

-T.A.H. the Prince-Bishop and Apostolic Princess
+T.A.H.
+Pope Radislav and Apostolic Princess Anna

 Honoring centuries-old Christian heritage - at the Armenian altar in the Church of the Nativity, Bethlehem.
 The Armenian Apostolic (Orthodox) Church holds a significant place in the heritage of the modern United Roman-Ruthenian Church.

-Bishop Radislav during a winter ascent of Mt.
+Pope Radislav during a winter ascent of Mt.
 Washington.
 Mountains serve as powerful teachers of resilience, collaboration, bravery in the face of fear, and the pursuit of our goals.
 They mold our character and ignite our journey towards personal development.

-In early youth, Prince Radislav encountered the world firsthand.
+In early youth, Pope Radislav encountered the world firsthand.
 Pictured here in Gaza, this moment within the ancient rhythms of the region helped form a lifelong commitment to interfaith dialogue, humanitarian outreach, and global understanding.

-Even in childhood, Prince Radislav found himself—quite literally—at the seat of leadership.
+Even in childhood, Pope Radislav found himself—quite literally—at the seat of leadership.
 Captured here sitting in the Speaker’s chair of the Dutch Parliament, this unscripted moment reflects the early presence of civic and international life that would go on to shape his vocation.
 Far from ceremony, this image embodies a quiet foreshadowing of future diplomatic and ecclesiastical leadership.

 A moment of mentorship in mission and public service: In the chambers of the Georgia State Court of Appeals, the future Prince-Bishop was invited to sit at the bench in the chair of a friend of his who was a judge of that court.